Maplerxyz/compass-api/README.md

 # compass-api
-A unofficial API for JDLF'S Compass school manager (compass.education) using puppeteer
+An unofficial API for JDLF'S Compass school manager (compass.education) using puppeteer